HAIGHT ASHBURY / SAN FRANCISCO

 by Adrian C. Louis

-The Other Side of Haight : A Novel
+The Other Side of Haight* The Other Side of Haight : A Novel by James Fadiman

 The story of a group of young people sharing a house in Haight-Ashbury in the 60's, both embodying and creating the spirit of their place and time.
 This book rekindles memories for those who remember, and were "there" in body and/or Spirit, while it sparks curiosity and new interest for those who were not.